nghiadc94/esp-idf-documentation/README.md

       ```
     - ESP-IDF is downloaded into `~/esp/esp-idf`
     - Consult [ESP-IDF Versions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/versions.html) for information about which ESP-IDF version git.

+3. Set up the Tools
+    - Aside from the ESP-IDF, you also need to install the tools used by ESP-IDF, such as the compiler, debugger, Python packages, etc, for projects supporting ESP32.
+      ```
+      cd ~/esp/esp-idf
+      ./install.sh esp32
+      ```
+      or with Fish shell
+      ```
+      cd ~/esp/esp-idf
+      ./install.fish esp32
+      ```
+    - The above commands install tools for ESP32 only.
+If you intend to develop projects for more chip targets then you should list all of them and run for example:
+      ```
+      cd ~/esp/esp-idf
+      ./install.sh esp32,esp32s2
+      ```
+      or with Fish shell
+      ```
+      cd ~/esp/esp-idf
+      ./install.fish esp32,esp32s2
+      ```
+    - In order to install tools for all supported targets please run the following command:
+      ```
+      cd ~/esp/esp-idf
+      ./install.sh all
+      ```
+      or with Fish shell
+      ```
+      cd ~/esp/esp-idf
+      ./install.fish all
+      ```
+    - Alternative File Downloads: If accessing GitHub is slow then it is possible to set an environment variable to prefer Espressif's download server for GitHub asset downloads.
+To prefer the Espressif download server when installing tools, use the following sequence       of commands when running install.sh:
+      ```
+      cd ~/esp/esp-idf
+      export IDF_GITHUB_ASSETS="dl.espressif.com/github_assets"
+      ./install.sh
+      ```
+    - Customizing the Tools Installation Path: The scripts introduced in this step install compilation tools required by ESP-IDF inside the user home directory: `$HOME/.espressif` on Linux.
+If you wish to install the tools into a different directory, export the              environment variable IDF_TOOLS_PATH before running the installation scripts.
+Make sure that your user account has sufficient permissions to read and write this path.
+      ```
+      export IDF_TOOLS_PATH="$HOME/required_idf_tools_path"
+      ./install.sh

+      . ./export.sh
+      ```
+      If changing the `IDF_TOOLS_PATH`, make sure it is exported in the environment before running any ESP-IDF tools or scripts. **Note:** Using `IDF_TOOLS_PATH` in variable assignment, e.g., `IDF_TOOLS_PATH="$HOME/required_idf_tools_path" ./install.sh`, without prior exporting, will not work in most shells because the variable assignment will not affect the current execution environment, even if it's exported/changed in the sourced script.
+For more details and error resolving, consult [ESP-IDF Setup for MacOS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#get-started-get-esp-idf).
 ### MacOS
 These are the steps for setting up the ESP-IDF for your ESP32.
 - Install Prerequisites
 - Get ESP-IDF
+- Set up the Tools

 1. Install prerequisites:
     - ESP-IDF uses the version of Python installed by default on macOS.